 Steps for responding to an opioid overdose can be found in the Opioid Overdose Prevention Toolkit.

 Other Opioid Overdose Interventions

 There are a few other interventions that have been proven to help prevent overdose deaths:

 - Attempting to stimulate the person by talking to them or shaking them gently.

 - Moving the patient so that they are lying on their side and not on their back to help prevent them from inhaling their own saliva or vomitus.

 Remember that you can never “get in trouble” for helping someone during an overdose, even if you were also using substances.

 Do not let this be a barrier to helping someone in need.
 Law enforcement and health care professionals will be glad that you helped prevent someone from overdosing, no matter what.

-It is important to provide treatment for people struggling with OUD to prevent overdose or even death.
+It is important to provide treatment for people struggling with OUD to prevent overdose.

 It is estimated that 90% of those trying abstinence-only therapy will relapse within the first three months, adding substantially to the risk of overdose and death.